-When the great flood was finally over, God made a promise to Noah, and to all of us, that water would never destroy the earth again – and sealed the covenant with a rainbow.
+When the great flood was finally over, God made a promise to Noah, and to all of us.
+Paraphrased, He said that water would never destroy the earth again.

 Then God spoke to Noah and to his sons with him, saying, “Now behold, I Myself do establish My covenant with you, and with your descendants after you; and with every living creature that is with you, the birds, the cattle, and every beast of the earth with you; of all that comes out of the ark, even every beast of the earth.